- 1. Introduction

 - The Devonshire Maintenance Fund.

-For simplicity throughout this policy, ‘we’ and ‘us’ refers to the organisations listed above.
+For simplicity throughout this notice, ‘we’ and ‘us’ refers to the organisations listed above.

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including: